MicrosoftDocs/power-platform/power-platform/admin/security/security-posture-overview.md

 ## Security assessment for your tenant

-The security assessment is illustrated on a Standard-Enhanced-Advanced qualitative scale calculated based on system recommendations, user and maker activity, and security configurations already applied by the administrators.
-It's a measurement of your organizational security position for Power Platform workloads.
-Enhanced and Advanced assessment labels indicate that more recommended actions have been taken and the security position of the tenant is improved.
+The security assessment is illustrated on a qualitative scale with labels of _Standard_, _Enhanced_, or _Advanced_.
+The assessment is calculated based on system recommendations, user and maker activity, and security configurations already applied by the administrators.
+It's a measurement of your organizational security position for Power Platform workloads. _Enhanced_ and _Advanced_ assessment labels indicate that more recommended actions have been taken and the security position of the tenant is improved.

 Your security assessment is calculated as a sum of your achieved impact over total possible impact.